uwcse440/web-cse440-sp16/_assignments/assignment2/index.md

 - Identify high level themes the participants share in their practices.
 - Do these themes, problems, and practices suggest tasks to important to design for?

+If you are having trouble identifying high level themes and problems from your inquiries, it may be a sign that you need to run an additional inquiry.
+You are required to run three inquiries, but you are not limited to only running three.
+These inquiries are critical for setting the foundation of your project, so ensure that you have strong findings from your inquiries before moving forward!

 #### Task Analysis Questions